whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 [![Trendy Butler - CHSV Plaid Shirt](http://whatsupmailbox.com/images/TrendyButlerJuly2016CHSVShirt2.jpg)](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"}

-It says that the fit on this shirt is slim so we'll see how that looks like on my husband (picture below).
+It says that the fit on this shirt is "Sharp Fit" and my husband typically likes his buttondowns to be slim so we'll see how this fits (picture below).

 <br>